SystemRDL/systemrdl-compiler/docs/dev_notes/rdl_spec_errata.rst

     assign my_field__anded = &(my_field);

-If the ``anded`` property is referenced in the righthand side of an assignment expression (aka a "ref target"), then the assigned property receives the AND-reduction of the field's value at *runtime*.
+If the ``anded`` property is referenced in the right-hand side of an assignment expression (aka a "ref target"), then the assigned property receives the AND-reduction of the field's value at *runtime*.